briardew/codas/README.md

 This will hopefully be fixed, but, in the meantime, you can change the GID (GID is what?) by editing the `~/.GROUProot` file.

+**The cloning utility really doesn't like variables used in the definitions of `$HOMDIR` and `$EXPDIR` in `codas_run.j`.
+Thinking about solutions to this, but there's only so much inference the cloning utility can do.**

 ## Running CoDAS
 1. Go to your run directory:
     ```